enialm/capibara/README.md

 ## Contributing

-This software is considered complete and finished.
+This software is considered complete.
 If you require changes, please fork the repository.

 ## License